wp-plugins/admin-menu-tree-page-view/readme.txt

 == Changelog ==

+= 2.2 =
+- Fixed: icons where misplaced when using minimized admin menu.
+- Fixed: page actions where not visible when using minimized admin menu.
+- Fixed: hopefully works better with WPML now.

 = 2.1 =
 - Fixed: forgot to remove console.log at some places. sorry!
 - Updated: Drag and drop now works better.
 Still not 100%, but I can't find the reason why I does order the pages a bit wrong sometimes.
 Any ideas?

 = 2.0 =
-- Added:Now you can order posts with drag and drop.
+- Added: Now you can order posts with drag and drop.
 Just click and hold mouse button and move post up/down.
 But please note that you can only move posts that have the same level/depth in the tree.

 = 1.6 =
 - Fixed: post titles where not escaped.